vlang/v/vlib/regex/README.md

 *verbose*

-list all the instruction and states of the parser
+list all the instructions and states of the parser

 ```
 flags: 00000000